georghe-crihan/EMU-driver/Install.md

     ```sudo nvram boot-args="kext-dev-mode=1"```
 2. reboot your machine.

+On Mountain Lion (10.8) and earlier:

+Do nothing.
+You CAN'T LOAD a digitally signed kext would not load.
+One should load the ordinary kext right away.

 <h4>Allow apps to run</h4>
 On El Capitan and above you may have to enable running 3rd-party applications before you can run the Installer and the Control Panel: